 Catalyx Alternatives

-There are several other Canadian crypto exchanges to choose from and we recommend Coinsmart and Bitbuy as good alternatives to Catalyx.
+There are several other Canadian crypto exchanges to choose from and we recommend Bitget and Bitbuy as good alternatives to Catalyx.

 Bitbuy was Canada’s first regulated exchange and it complies with the Ontario Securities Commission.
 It has variable trading fees from 0 to 0.75% and it holds over 97% of funds in cold storage, which is excellent.